Arborator/arborator-frontend/README.md

 jest --watch --coverage
 ```

-If you receive the following error when you executed
+If you get the following error when you executed the this command `
->npm run test:unit:watchAll
+npm run test:unit:watchAll`

-`Error: ENOSPC: System limit for number of file watchers reached`
+`Error:ENOSPC: System limit for number of file watchers reached`

-then execute the following command
+then please run the following command and try again
 ```bash
 echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p
 ```